Apemb/Compass/README.md

 ## Technical part
 This is a Swift 3 projet.
 Built it the standard way...

-1. Git clone the project
+*1. Git clone the project
 ```bash
 git clone git@github.com:Apemb/Compass.git
 ```
-2. Built the pod file
+*2. Built the pod file
 ```bash
 pod install
 ```
-3. Have fun ^^
+*3. Have fun ^^

 The project has two notable built scripts:
-* swiftlint - a linter
+* swiftlint - a nice linter to make sur the code is nice and tidy
 * swiftgen - an awesome gem making your life easer dealing with images, strings and storybords